crypto-org-chain/chain-docs/docs/wallets/client-rpc.md

 ### Configure Chain ID

 To customize the Chain ID while running ClientRPC, you can update the option `chain-id` with the chain ID.
-For example, we can change it to the testnet with Chain ID `testnet-thaler-crypto-com-chain-42` by:
+For example, we can change it to the testnet with Chain ID `testnet-thaler-crypto-com-chain-42` (TODO: testnet chain-id update):

 ```bash
 $ ./bin/client-rpc --chain-id=testnet-thaler-crypto-com-chain-42 ...